-To enact the above initiatives, Council can apply for a special rate to vary general income by an amount greater that the annual rate peg, which has been forecast at 2.5%. from 2020-2021 onward.
-Alternatively, they can be funded through reduced service levels in other areas or increased borrowings.
+To enact the above initiative, Council can apply for a special rate to vary general income by an amount greater than the annual rate peg, which has been forecast at 2.7 per cent from 2020 - 2021 onward.
+Alternatively, it could be funded through reduced service levels in other areas or increased borrowings.